Testing the USB2Rig Interface with Direwolf

 π§ͺ Test Setup

-For my test, I kept the setup simple and portable.
+For my test, I kept the setup simple and straightforward.

 π» Equipment Used